reinier/microdox-mk1/README.md

 ## TODO's
 - Position characters on layer 1 more ergonomically based on most used
-- Move CTRL and ALT to the sides to make room for SHIFT on D and K
 - Test if only 4 thumb keys would work.
 Sometimes I'm a bit lost on where my thumbs are.
-    - Move shift back to home row
+    - Move CTRL and ALT to the sides to make room for SHIFT on D and K
     - Going to layer 3 will be a two step process